raka747/CS7641notes/Supervised Learning 3 - Neural Networks.md

 ## Optimizing weights

 Gradient descent that attempts to find the local minima.
-There are many advanced methods to find global mminima:
+There are many advanced methods to find global minima:
 - Momentum - an "extra" factor that can help "push" past a local minima
 - Higher order derivatives
 - Randomized optimization